harishvaitheeswar/codeRed/README.md

 A one stop for all the queries and problems related to farming and related things.

 **FEATURES**

-There are multiple features to this project which are ass follows:
+-There are multiple features to this project which are ass follows:

-#BACKEND
+**BACKEND**

 -Ingests crop spraying data (frequency, chemical type, seasonality, area covered).

 -Overlays it with geo-tagged health issues = from nearby *PHCs (Primary Health Centers)*.